EHRI/rspub-gui/docs/rst/rsgui.select.rst

 ..
 HINT::
     Selected directories or files should be in the :term:`resource directory` that you chose on the :doc:`Configure <rsgui.configure>` page.
-Only resources that are in the :term:`resource directory` or in one of its subdirectories are subject to synchronization.
+Only :term:`resource`\ s that are in the :term:`resource directory` or in one of its subdirectories are subject to :term:`synchronization`\ .

 Press the `Play...` button if you want to get an impression of how many and which files are included and how many and which files are excluded.
-The lists and counts displayed are estimates; automatically excluded files like hidden files are not excluded in this display, but will be excluded in the synchronization.
+The lists and counts displayed are estimates; automatically excluded files like hidden files are not excluded in this display, but will be excluded in the :term:`synchronization`\ .

 The entries in `Includes` and `Excludes` are automatically saved with each :term:`configuration`.
 Besides that, they can also be saved and loaded from the filesystem by pressing the `Save` and `Open` buttons respectively.